-Rise Up in partnership with Girls Empowerment Network (GENET) in Malawi and International Center for Research on Women (ICRW), with support from the Bill & Melinda Gates Foundation, is launching the Enabling Girls to Advance Gender Equity (ENGAGE) initiative.
-ENGAGE aims to reduce the prevalence of child marriage in Southern Malawi by investing in local leaders from civil society organizations, community-based organizations, faith-based organizations, youth groups and women’s groups interested in working in Thyolo District to advocate for laws, policies and programs that improve opportunities for adolescent girls, increase their access to quality health and family planning services, and empower young women to advocate for gender equity and the reduction of child marriage in their communities.
+With support from the Bill & Melinda Gates Foundation, this groundbreaking initiative strengthens the work of visionary local leaders and organizations to improve opportunities for adolescent girls, increase their access to quality health and family planning services, and empower them to advocate for gender equity and end child marriage in their communities.

 In rural regions of Malawi, child marriage rates average 44%, with girls being married off as early as age 10.

 ENGAGE SUPPORTED BY GATES FOUNDATION AND WHITE HOUSE PARTNERSHIP

 Rise Up received $2.5 million from the Bill & Melinda Gates Foundation to create ENGAGE an innovative approach to ending early marriage and enabling Malawian girls to finish school.